 Foot care is important through all stages of life.
-For children, it is necessary to take extra care with foot health to avoid problems and deformities in later life, and as we get older, everyday wear and tear can take its strain.
-Podiatrists are experts in all aspects of the foot and lower limb, who undergo years of specialist training to enable them to diagnose, treat and help people to look after their feet and lower limbs.
+For children, it is necessary to take extra care with foot health to avoid problems and deformities in later life, and as we get older, everyday wear and tear can take its toil on our feet.

-Foot pain is not normal.
-If you or your family member experience pain then visit a podiatrist to see how they can help you.
+Foot pain is not normal, If you or a family member are experiencing foot pain, visit a podiatrist to see how they can help you.

-To talk to a podiatrist about the options available regarding treatment; you can contact an NHS podiatrist or a private practice podiatrist.
-In both cases, always ensure that any practitioners you visit are registered with the Health and Care Professionals Council (HCPC) and describe themselves as a podiatrist (or chiropodist).
+You can contact an NHS podiatrist or an independent podiatrist.
+In both cases, always ensure that any practitioners you visit are registered with the Health and Care Professions Council (HCPC) and describe themselves as a podiatrist or chiropodist.

 I see the difference podiatrists make to lives everyday, be part of that difference.